-VoIP stands for Voice over Internet Protocol, and is basically a phone service delivered via the Internet.
+Voice over Internet Protocol (VoIP) is a phone service delivered via the internet.
 If your internet connection is of reasonable quality then your phone service can be delivered through the internet rather than your phone carrier.

-What is Voip?
+What is VoIP?

 For example, VoIP services like Vxt Call can help you set up a second phone number, meaning you don’t need a landline, a second mobile phone, or even a SIM card for your business calls.
 This can also help you better manage your work-life balance and means you can take your calls from anywhere.

-How Does VoIP Work?
+How does VoIP work?

 VoIP uses Internet Protocol, a key building block of the internet, to transfer information.
 For phone calls, the content of the call is exchanged using small data packets.
 These data packets can be sent around the globe in less than a second thanks to the internet.

 Here’s how VoIP Works in 4 Simple Steps

-Your phone connects to your switch or router using your Local Area Network (LAN).
+1. Your phone connects to your switch or router using your Local Area Network (LAN).

-When you call a number, your IP phone tells your VoIP service to call the other number.
+2. When you call a number, your IP phone tells your VoIP service to call the other number.

-The VoIP service makes the call and exchanges data packets between your IP phone and the other phone on the line.
+3. The VoIP service makes the call and exchanges data packets between your IP phone and the other phone on the line.

-Your VoIP phone converts these data packs into the sound you hear in your phone.
+4. Your VoIP phone converts these data packs into the sound you hear in your phone.

 VoIP uses your existing internet connection to make phone calls